nicoestrada/nsetoken/README.md

-# nsetoken
+# Starter Blockchain Wallet iOS App

-A new Flutter project.
+I created a smart contract (NSEToken) using the Ethereum blockchain and connected that to an iOS app using Flutter 🕊

-## Getting Started
+## Demo

 This project is a starting point for a Flutter application.